 - Entry to and parking at Cornwall Park and One Tree Hill is always free.

-- If you enter the park on foot from Green Lane Rd, turn into the park and continue on Pohutukawa Drive.
+- If you enter the park on foot from Greenlane Rd, turn into the park and continue on Pohutukawa Drive.
 Where the road splits, you will see the Cornwall Park Cafe and a toilet block to your left, or follow the path to the right to see the historic buildings.
 Continuing beyond the historic buildings is the gate leading into One Tree Hill.

-More on Cornwall Park
+More on Cornwall Park, NZ

 Cornwall Park is a family-friendly destination and a tree lover’s paradise.
 Groves of trees, gentle walking paths, paddocks with sheep and cattle, and a children’s playground fill the park.
-Plus there are two historic buildings – one being the hand-built home of John Logan Campbell himself.
+Plus, there are two historic buildings – one being the hand-built home of John Logan Campbell himself.
 There is also a popular cafe, offering the perfect spot to relax after a hike to the 182m summit.

 If you enjoyed this article, please share it on social media including Pinterest.